 - In the event we publish your article:

-- You will receive attribution in the form of a “byline” and an “author credit” (max.
-50 words) with a link to your website at the end of the article.
+- You will receive attribution in the form of a “byline” and an “author credit”.

-- You agree not to post the article elsewhere online – with the exception of your own website or blog.
+- You agree not to post the article elsewhere online – except for your own website or blog.

 - FamilyLawyerMagazine.com reserves the right to edit the article for content, house style, length, and SEO (Search Engine Optimization), and to add one or more images to the article.